Digital TV Deals

 |Prices correct as of 2nd January 2019.
 All the links take you to our Broadband Unbundled tool to compare current deals from each provider, with the exception of TalkTalk, which takes you direct.|

 Cashback sites may pay you for signing up

-Full help to take advantage of this and pros & cons in our Top Cashback Sites guide.
+For full help on taking advantage of this and for pros and cons, see our Top Cashback Sites guide.

 Get the most out of Freeview

 Ask yourself: "Do I really need every channel?"
 If the answer's 'no', and you're not bothered about getting Premier League matches or hundreds of extra channels, Freeview may be the best option.

 If you've a fairly new TV, it'll probably have basic Freeview built into it, giving you over 70 permanent channels and 15 HD channels.
 (If it doesn't and you want Freeview, basic boxes start from around £10.)